 BCyA Host Announced

-Grammy nominated artist Kimberly Wyatt has been named as the celebrity host of the inaugural British Citizen Youth Awards taking place on 18 October.
+Grammy nominated artist Kimberly Wyatt was the celebrity host of the inaugural British Citizen Youth Awards which took place on 18 October 2016.

-Kimberly, who has sold over 55 million records worldwide with one of the best-selling girl groups of all times, Pussycat Dolls, will present 20 young people with their medal for the exceptional impact that they have on their communities.
+Kimberly, who has sold over 55 million records worldwide with one of the best-selling girl groups of all times, Pussycat Dolls, presented 20 young people with their medal for the exceptional impact that they have on their communities.

-Co-Founder of the award, Mike Faulkner, stated: “We are absolutely thrilled that Kimberly has agreed to host this event for us.
+Co-Founder of the award, Mike Faulkner, stated: “We were absolutely thrilled that Kimberly agreed to host this event for us.

 “Our aim was to give these young individuals the recognition that they deserve by bestowing on them a British Citizen Youth Award – a specially minted and bespoke medal – at the seat of our democracy, the Palace of Westminster.